paramrathour/blog/pages/_posts/2023-12-14-manga-timeline.md

 I don't classify myself as an avid manga reader, my usual go-to is checking out the manga versions of ongoing anime that leave me itching to know what happens next.

 ## Personal Insights
 Like before, you can hover/click on the comments icon to uncover my thoughts (mostly spoiler-free) on each manga.
-Mobile users may need to rotate their device to landscape mode to read comments for longer titles.

 ## Manga Grid
 One last thing: Similar to my anime timeline, I have tried to make an image grid containing my favourite moments from manga as well.
 But, not every manga panel have similar dimensions.
 To smoothly automate the process, I have restricted myself to include only double-page spreads, which are typically more _spoilery_ than out-of-context anime screenshots.
 So, check out the grid at your own discretion :)